bigtoga/Examples/Statistics/Basics of statistics/Poisson process and distribution.md

 # Poisson Process
-A `Poisson Process` is a model for a series of discrete event where the average time between events is known, but the exact timing of events is random.
-The arrival of an event is independent of the event before (waiting time between events is memoryless).
+A `Poisson Process` is a model for a series of discrete "events" where the average time between events is known, but the exact timing of events is random.
+The arrival of an event is independent of the event before or after.
+We work with Poisson processes all day, every day:
+* Website uptime % - we know that, on average, our website will be offline for 1 hour and 36 minutes on average this year according to our SLA with our web host.
+However if the site goes offline today for two minutes, we cannot predict when the next outage is not for how long.

 For example, suppose we own a website which our content delivery network (CDN) tells us goes down on average once per 60 days, but one failure